-These light, tender cookies are great served with ice cream as an easy holiday dessert or with simply with a cup of coffee or tea after dinner.
+These light, tender cookies are great served with ice cream as an easy holiday dessert or simply a cup of coffee or tea after dinner.

 Heat oven to 350°F.

 Combine butter and sugar in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add egg and almond extract; beat until well mixed.
 Add flour, baking powder and salt; beat at low speed until well mixed.

 Shape dough into 1 1/4-inch balls.
 Place, 2 inches apart, onto ungreased cookie sheet.
 Flatten slightly; press almond into center of each cookie.

 Beat egg yolk with water in bowl; brush cookies evenly with egg mixture.
 Bake 11-15 minutes or until just set.

 - These cookies were traditionally made with lard in China because pork is plentiful.
 We've changed to butter instead for a richer flavor and slightly crisper texture.
 Far more flavorful than the fortune cookie, keep them on hand, baked and ready, in your freezer.

 - To blanch almonds for easy skin removal, place almonds in bowl; cover with boiling water.
 Let stand 1-2 minutes; drain.
 Cool; remove skins by rubbing.

 Easy Christmas cookie and bar recipes for holiday eating and giving!
 These Christmas bars and cookies are simple to make, yet impressive on a plate.See Recipes